 We’re delighted to be working with the super-talented Richard Dickens of Cold War Miniatures to bring you a range of really gorgeous miniatures for BEOWULF: Age of Heroes.

-These miniatures will be initially available as part of the BEOWULF kickstarter, which launches this month!
-(May 2020).
 You can learn more about each character by clicking their name:

 Alys, a princess